noinarisak/okta-terraformer-demo/README.md

 4. On the API screen, click `Create Token` and name your API Token.
 5. Copy and store the generated token so you can use this `backend.config` file later.
 6. Make note of your Okta Org url. (ie. `dev-302083.okta.com`) you need this later too.

+This demo walkthrough expects a existing Okta org/tenant that contains a few supporting resources like: Oauth/OIDC apps, users, groups, etc.

 ## Example Demos